-Below, the Alliance provides key resources and materials developed by partners and others that provide helpful information regarding the bill, the scope of relief, and summary of benefits to individuals and the country.
+Below, the Alliance provides key resources and materials developed by partners and others that provide helpful information regarding the two Senate bills, Dream Act of 2019 and SECURE Act, and the recently passed Dream and Promise Act, H.R.6.

 - University of Southern California Center for the Study of Immigrant Interaction - Interactive Map: American Dream and Promise Act of 2019 Populations and their Economic Contributions by U.S. Congressional District

 Additionally, the Migration Policy Institute (MPI) also provided estimates of individuals eligible for relief, though not by congressional district.
-The MPI and USC estimates differ slightly due to minor differences in methodology, we recommend you incorporate the 2.3 million number in your messaging.
+The MPI and USC estimates differ slightly due to minor differences in methodology.
 Recently, MPI, in conjunction with the Alliance, published a fact sheet estimating that upwards of 100k undocumented immigrant students graduate from high school every year.

 - Migration Policy Institute - More Than a DREAM (Act), Less Than a Promise